apple/swift-openapi-generator/Sources/swift-openapi-generator/Documentation.docc/Articles/Frequently-asked-questions.md

 To learn more, check out <doc:Checking-out-an-example-project#Middleware> examples.

-### Is the generated code committed to my git repository?
+### Do I commit the generated code to my source repository?

 It depends on the way you're integrating Swift OpenAPI Generator.